Building great software is often simple, but it’s almost never easy.

 Prefer video over audio?
 Watch the full conversation below!

 Want access to hours of tools & resources to create more success & fulfillment in your career?

-Subscribe to the Rebase Podcast so you never miss a new episode!
+Subscribe to The Rebase Show on your favorite Podcast platform so you never miss an episode!